 Running analysis

-Programs are individualized with the primary goal of keeping the athlete on the field and court and improving performance.
+***Programs are individualized with the primary goal of keeping the athlete on the field and court while improving performance.

 Fitness, recovery, and performance are my passion.
 I know what injury, surgery, and return to play are like.
 I was a collegiate athlete, and I’ve worked with athletes up to the professional level.
 What can I help you with?